 There are options to adjust the triangles in a surface but I feel it is better to make your screen work reflect the desired outcome.

-I want to go over some surface related commands that are either misunderstood or have more depth than meets the eye.
+I want to go over some surface related commands in Trimble Business Center that are either misunderstood or have more depth than meets the eye.

 Color – Try and set consistent colors for different surface types.
 It helps when you open an old job.